Privacy Policy

 It does not cover:

-• third-party services you choose to connect (Steam, Discord: Discord, Google, YouTube, Twitch), each of which has its own privacy policy;
+- third-party services you choose to connect (Steam, Discord, Google, YouTube, Twitch, and Patreon), each of which has its own privacy policy;

 Note on feature rollout: TrucklineMP is currently in a limited pre-launch phase.
 Not all features listed in this policy are yet accessible to all users.
 This policy documents the full platform as built, including features that will activate at or after launch.
 Data already collected (accounts, recruitment applications, pre-release NDA acceptances, Discord ticket transcripts) is governed by this policy from the moment of collection.